lawrence615/laravel-ai-standards/README.md

 ### Option 3: As a starter template
 This repository can be used as a base for Laravel projects where architecture consistency is required.

+## Loading the Standards into Your AI Assistant

+After cloning, make your AI assistant aware of the standards so it can follow them automatically.

+1. Open your AI assistant chat.
+2. Drag `.ai/KNOWLEDGE.md` into the prompt.
+3. Ask the assistant to read and memorize the rules.

+If the file is not visible in the IDE explorer, try refreshing the project tree or opening the file directly from your file manager.

+Once the assistant has memorized the rules, you can start building features.
+The assistant will enforce the repository pattern, DTOs, Form Requests, centralized response classes, and other defined conventions.

 ---

 ### ✔ You can also add a “Who is this for?”